-In our latest article from our ‘Brief Introduction’ series, we would like to introduce you to the software Samba and Microsoft Active Directory – two solutions for the central detection and authorization of members of a domain.
-These are very important features as the central administration of a domain network helps to achieve more data protection and higher failure security for your IT systems.
+Get a brief understanding about the software Samba and Microsoft Active Directory – two solutions for the central detection and authorization of domain members.
+These are important features as the central administration of a domain network helps to achieve more data protection and higher failure security for your IT systems.

-We also like to show you briefly how UCS is able to bridge the gap between the Linux world and the Windows world so that the benefits of both systems can be utilized.
+Learn also more about how UCS is able to bridge the gap between the Linux world and the Windows world so that you can reap the benefits of both systems.

-For more information on exactly what a domain is and what tasks a domain controller fulfills, please check our article: Brief Introduction: Domain/Domain Controller
+If you first like to know more about the domain concept and what tasks a domain controller fulfills, please check our article: Brief Introduction: Domain/Domain Controller

-Now let’s go back to the actual topic of this article: the directory service solution Active Directory and the software Samba.
+Now let’s get going with our today’s topic: the directory service solution Active Directory and the software Samba.

 What Exactly is Active Directory and What is it used for?